Skip to main content

 All applicants will be invited to an interview to discuss the programme.

-Students will learn from a range of modules including but not limited to:
+Students will learn a range from a range of modules including but not limited to:

 Students will be taught via face-to-face delivery at Broomfield Hall.
 Lessons will incorporate both theory and practical elements to include presentations, hands-on experiences and group and independent work.